csae1152/FarmHandSqubs/README.md

 6. Enter the following command into the console URL: http://localhost:8000/farm

-7. run docker to create an image.
+7. Run docker to create an image.

 8. docker compose -p 9000:8000 <farmhands>` to run as a docker image.